Appendicitis: Ultrasound

 Abdominal ultrasonography, preferably with doppler sonography, is useful to detect appendicitis, especially in children.
-Ultrasound can show the free fluid collection in the right iliac fossa, along with a visible appendix with increased blood flow when using color Doppler, and noncompressibility of the appendix, as it is essentially walled-off abscess.
+Ultrasound can show the free fluid collection in the right iliac fossa, along with a visible appendix with increased blood flow when using color Doppler, and noncompressibility of the appendix, as it is essentially a walled-off abscess.
 Other secondary sonographic signs of acute appendicitis include the presence of echogenic mesenteric fat surrounding the appendix and the acoustic shadowing of an appendicolith.
 In some cases (approximately 5%), ultrasonography of the iliac fossa does not reveal any abnormalities despite the presence of appendicitis.
 This false-negative finding is especially true of early appendicitis before the appendix has become significantly distended.
 Also, false-negative findings are more common in adults where larger amounts of fat and bowel gas make visualizing the appendix technically difficult.
 Despite these limitations, sonographic imaging with experienced hands can often distinguish between appendicitis and other diseases with similar symptoms.
 Some of these conditions include inflammation of lymph nodes near the appendix or pain originating from other pelvic organs such as the ovaries or Fallopian tubes.
 Ultrasounds may be either done by the radiology department or by the emergency physician.

 Computed tomography

 Where it is readily available, computed tomography (CT) has become frequently used, especially in people whose diagnosis is not obvious on history and physical examination.
-Although some concerns about interpretation are identified, a 2019 Cochrane review found that sensitivity and specificity of CT for the diagnosis of acute appendicitis in adults was high.
-Concerns about radiation tend to limit use of CT in pregnant women and children, especially with the increasingly widespread usage of MRI.
+Although some concerns about interpretation are identified, a 2019 Cochrane review found that the sensitivity and specificity of CT for the diagnosis of acute appendicitis in adults was high.
+Concerns about radiation tend to limit use of CT in pregnant women and in children, especially with the increasingly widespread usage of MRI.

 The accurate diagnosis of appendicitis is multi-tiered, with the size of the appendix having the strongest positive predictive value, while indirect features can either increase or decrease sensitivity and specificity.
 A size of over 6 mm is both 95% sensitive and specific for appendicitis.

 However, because the appendix can be filled with fecal material, causing intraluminal distention, this criterion has shown limited utility in more recent meta-analyses.
 This is as opposed to ultrasound, in which the wall of the appendix can be more easily distinguished from intraluminal feces.
 In such scenarios, ancillary features such as increased wall enhancement as compared to adjacent bowel and inflammation of the surrounding fat, or fat stranding, can be supportive of the diagnosis.
 However, their absence does not preclude it.
 In severe cases with perforation, an adjacent phlegmon or abscess can be seen.
 Dense fluid layering in the pelvis can also result, related to either pus or enteric spillage.
 When patients are thin or younger, the relative absence of fat can make the appendix and surrounding fat stranding difficult to see.